-Birch, K. and Muniesa, F. (eds) (under contract) Turning Things into Assets, Cambridge MA: MIT Press.
+Birch, K. and Muniesa, F. (eds) (forthcoming 2020) Turning Things into Assets, Cambridge MA: MIT Press.

 Birch, K. (2019) Neoliberal Bio-economies?
 The Co-construction of Markets and Natures.
 Basingstoke: Palgrave Macmillan.